 If you have a tooth that requires a filling, our knowledgeable Grand Rapids dentists will remove the decayed material, clean the affected area and then fill the cavity with a filling material.
 This filling will help to prevent further decay by closing off any cracks or spaces where bacteria can enter and cause harm to the tooth.

 Sealants are used as a preventative measure to help fill in narrow grooves in a tooth that cannot be adequately cleaned by brushing.
 In many individuals, their tooth structure may have several fine grooves or pits, which can accumulate plaque.

 This is usually not caused by brushing improperly or infrequently, but simply because these fine grooves or pits may be too narrow to allow even one bristle inside for cleaning.
 Unfortunately, if not taken care of properly, these tiny grooves will develop cavities over time.
 To prevent this, our professional dentists or dental hygienists may brush a coating onto the tooth or teeth that seals the grooves and pits, making it possible to brush off all the plaque and keep your teeth healthy and free from decay.

 Emergency dentistry becomes critical if you have been in an accident or have experienced injury to your teeth, mouth or jaw.
 Instead of enduring painful suffering and possible permanent damage, contact our Grand Rapids dentist office immediately if you may need emergency dentistry services.
 Delaying treatment for a dental emergency may increase the risk of permanent damage resulting in more extensive and costly restorative dental treatments.

 Whether you lose a filling, chip or break a tooth or need to relieve unbearable tooth pain, don't put off emergency dentistry treatment any longer.
 Contact our West Michigan Dental office today.

-For additional information on our expansive preventative dental services please contact us today to schedule an appointment, or call us at 616.784.6300.
+For additional information on our expansive preventative dental services please contact us today to schedule an appointment, or call or text us at 616.784.6300.